-We also engage with Indigenous peoples and groups living near our projects and operations in Canada and the U.S. However, because in both countries Indigenous peoples have distinct rights, we recognize them as being separate from other stakeholders.
+We also engage with Indigenous groups living near our projects and operations in Canada and the U.S. However, because in both countries Indigenous peoples have distinct rights, we recognize them as being separate from other stakeholders.
+Please see our Indigenous Engagement and Inclusion section in the 2023 Sustainability Report, Indigenous engagement and inclusion management approach document and Indigenous Peoples Policy.

 Regional engagement plans (REPs) integrate and capture all of the activities in each of our U.S. and Canadian regions, including community engagement, public awareness and safety programs, and community investment.
 The REPs are evergreen documents maintained by Enbridge employees in regional project planning, operations and community engagement roles to help us identify risks and opportunities, and coordinate our actions.